 “Legend” – A person whose fame or notoriety makes him a source of exaggerated or romanticised tales or exploits.

 ‘Legend’ is a word that is thrown around all too often in this day and age, but the term surmises the reign of the Mapogo lions in the Sabi Sands to perfection.
-For the last 6 years or so, this notorious band of brothers has ruled the area with an iron paw.
+For the last six years or so, this notorious band of brothers has ruled the area with an iron paw.
 They are true warriors and have proved themselves time after time on the field of battle.
 During their prime, 6 of these magnificent specimens patrolled their territory, dispatching all competitors and striking fear into the hearts of all that found themselves in their way.

-These brothers may have a fearsome reputation but in the world of the lion, they should be seen as the epitomes of what a successful coalition should be.
-They have been labeled as sadistic and remorseless to mention only a few adjectives assigned to them, but their exploits have ensured safe breeding grounds and stability in an area of unusually high competition.
-Their success has changed the dynamic of the lion population in this area forever and it is no surprise to me that litters are becoming more and more skewed in favour of male offspring.
+These brothers may have a fearsome reputation, but in the world of the lion, they should be seen as the epitomes of what a successful coalition should be.
+They have been labelled as sadistic and remorseless to mention only a few adjectives assigned to them, but their exploits have ensured safe breeding grounds and stability in an area of unusually high competition.
+Their success has changed the dynamic of the lion population in this area forever, and it is no surprise to me that litters are becoming more and more skewed in favour of male offspring.
 This is an inevitable outcome as nature attempts to balance the scales and provide a more level playing field.

 Since being overthrown by the Southern Pride males, the last of these legends have been sighted regularly on Sabi Sabi as they search for new territory or maybe just sanctuary as they live out the remainder of their days.
 At 14 and 11 years of age, they have surpassed the life expectancy of most male lions and carry the scars of years of conflict on the front line.

-Peering into those yellow abysses one can truly feel the history and experience of many a hard fought battle in which the deciding factor was not just power, but a will to survive.
-Their eyes bore through you like no other lions I have even seen and I refuse to believe anyone who claims to not feel a slight pang of uncertainty when they stare back at you.
+Peering into those yellow abysses, one can truly feel the history and experience of many a hard-fought battle in which the deciding factor was not just power, but a will to survive.
+Their eyes bore through you like no other lions I have even seen, and I refuse to believe anyone who claims to not feel a slight pang of uncertainty when they stare back at you.
 The uneasiness of their presence is something that I have never felt before when watching the Kruger males.
 For fear of downplaying the current kings of Sabi Sabi, the last of the Mapogo make them look like kittens.

 It is hard not to paint the Mapogos as terrifying, evil beasts due to the wrath they have rained down on the area but I hope that they are remembered as great rulers and protectors.
-They have raised the bar as to the expectations of male coalitions in so far as protecting a territory and ensuring their genetic success.
+They have raised the bar as to the expectations of male coalitions in so far as protecting territory and ensuring their genetic success.
 They should be seen as role models, not killers.